 Designer: Riccardo Tisci

-Introduction: This sturdily constructed Boston bag with minimal detailing is named from Antigone of Greek mythology which means “unbending”.
+Introduction: This sturdily constructed Boston bag with minimal detailing is named after Antigone of Greek mythology which means “unbending”.

-Backstory: With its masculine/feminine design balance, a bowling shape and graphic lines, it is easily Givenchy's most popular bag of the all time and still a constant celebrity favorite.
+Backstory: With its masculine/feminine design balance, bowling shape and graphic lines, it is easily Givenchy's most popular bag of all all-time and still a constant celebrity favourite.